Sunday November 5, 2017

 This interactive session will highlight programs from three different jurisdictions - Guam, Arkansas, and New Mexico - and explore best practices to broaden participation by minority groups in STEM.
 Attendees will have the opportunity to contribute to the conversation and will leave with resources and tools.

 This panel will expand the focus of Sunday’s pre-conference workshop by discussing best practices and lessons learned from EOD leads from four different EPSCoR jurisdictions that are working with individuals, institutions, or organizations from Indigenous populations.
-Content will investigate (1) programs and best practices from four different jurisdictions (2) how approaches vary geographically, and (3) how programs that are effective in Native communities might be similar to or different than effective programming for other minority groups.

 This panel will explore the basis and development of agency partnerships and identify best practices for building the relationships that generate these partnerships.
 The discussion will include perspectives from both sides of these existing partnerships: Missouri EPSCoR and USDA, Hawaii EPSCoR and USGS, and Rhode Island EPSCoR and NIH.
 Content will include a discussion on NSF EPSCoR’s current and future role in these partnerships and address how to best work with agency partners on NSF EPSCoR RII projects.